CloudCannon/documentation/_hosting/custom-404-page.md

   hosting: CloudCannon
 ---

-Add a page called `404.html` to the root directory of your site.
-CloudCannon will serve this page when it can't find a file on your site.
+CloudCannon serves a 404 page when it can't find a file on your site.
+Customise and brand this page as your own.

+To create a custom 404 page:

+1. Create a file called `404.html` at the root of your site
+2. Add the content you want CloudCannon to serve

 Set the `permalink` of your page to `/404.html` if you are using Jekyll and non-default permalinks.
 {: .info}